University of Richmond: Academics

 All students must complete general education requirements as part of the liberal arts curriculum.
-These requirements include two first-year seminars that all first-year students must complete.
+These requirements include a first-year seminar that all first-year students must complete.
 Other general education requirements include expository writing, wellness, foreign language, and one class each in six fields of study.

-Richmond offers more than 100 majors, minors, and concentrations in three undergraduate schools—the School of Arts and Sciences, the Robins School of Business, and the Jepson School of Leadership Studies.
+Richmond offers more than 100 majors, minors, and concentrations in three undergraduate schools: the School of Arts and Sciences, the Robins School of Business, and the Jepson School of Leadership Studies.
 The School of Continuing Studies, primarily an evening school focused on part-time adult students, offers additional degree programs in selected areas.

 Admissions

-The University of Richmond admitted 22.2 percent of applicants for the class of 2029.
+The University of Richmond admitted 20.8 percent of applicants for the class of 2030.
 The University of Richmond is among the 100 most selective colleges and universities in the United States.
-The 857-member class of 2029 has a middle 50 percent range for core unweighted GPA of 3.82–4.00, a middle 50 percent range for SAT scores of 1450–1520 and a middle 50 percent range for ACT scores of 33–35.
+The 876-member class of 2030 has a middle 50 percent range for core unweighted GPA of 3.84–4.00, a middle 50 percent range for SAT scores of 1450–1520 and a middle 50 percent range for ACT scores of 33–35.

 Reputation and rankings

-In its 2026 rankings, U.S. News & World Report ranked Richmond tied with Colgate University for 22nd out of 207 among national liberal arts colleges, 8th of 53 in "Most Innovative Schools", 42nd of 97 in "Best Value".
+In its 2026 rankings, U.S. News & World Report ranked Richmond 21st out of 206 among national liberal arts colleges, 18th out of 167 among private liberal arts colleges, 6th out of 50 in "Most Innovative Schools", 41st out of 97 in "Best Value," 51st out of 75 in "Best Undergraduate Teaching," and 53rd out of 59 in "Best Undergraduate/Creative Projects".

 In its 2024 edition of The Best 389 Colleges The Princeton Review named Richmond No. 30 of 50 in Top Green Colleges, No. 24 of 25 in "Their Students Love These Colleges", No. 19 of 25 in "Students Study the Most", No. 16 of 25 in Best Student Support and Counseling Services, No. 15 Best College Dorms, No. 15 of 25 in Professors Get High Marks, No. 14 of 25 in Best College Library, No. 11 of 25 in Best Campus Food, No. 11 of 25 in Best Career Services, No. 10 of 25 Happiest Students, No. 9 of 25 in Best Quality of Life, No. 7 of 25 in Best Science Lab Facilities, No. 7 of 25 in Best Athletic Facilities, No. 5 of 25 in Most Accessible Professors, No. 3 of 25 Best-Run College, No. 3 of 25 in Best Private Schools for Internships, No. 3 of 25 Best Classroom Experience, and No. 1 of 25 Most Beautiful Campus.

-Kiplinger ranked Richmond 18th among the "Best Private Colleges" in the U.S. for 2018.
-Richmond was ranked eighth by SmartMoney in the category "Best Private Colleges of 2011", leaving two Ivy League Universities behind in the top 10.

-In 2025, Richmond was ranked as the 18th best liberal arts college in America by Niche.

 Financial aid

-Richmond administers a generous financial aid program, with more than 60 percent of all students receiving some form of financial assistance.
-Richmond offers a need-blind admissions policy that does not consider an applicant's ability to pay in the admission decision, and it pledges to meet 100 percent of an admitted domestic student's demonstrated need.
+Richmond offers a need-blind admissions policy that does not consider an applicant's ability to pay in the admission decision and it pledges to meet 100 percent of an admitted domestic student's demonstrated need.